kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 There are a few ways you can enable HTTPS:

 * (Recommended) Put vaultwarden behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that handles HTTPS connections on behalf of vaultwarden.
 * (Not recommended) Enable the HTTPS functionality built into vaultwarden (via the [Rocket](https://rocket.rs/) web framework).
 Rocket's HTTPS implementation is relatively immature and limited.
-This method also does not support [[WebSocket notifications|Enabling-WebSocket-notifications]].

 Refer to the [Enabling HTTPS](#enabling-https) section for more details on these options.